A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Introduction

-\paragraph{Our results.} In Section \ref{sec:var_calc} we present the philosophy of Tulczyjew's \cite{Tul_2004} variational principles applied to Lagrangian dynamics.
-We introduce \emph{restricted variational principles} which correspond to constrained systems and discuss the particular cases of nonholonomically and vakonomically constrained Lagrangian dynamics, proceeding in accordance with \cite{Gracia_Martin_Munos_2003}.
-Concerning the problems of comparison we prove abstract Proposition \ref{prop:constraints}, which states that \emph{restricting the variational principle} results in extending the set of the extremals.
-A slight generalization in Proposition \ref{prop:two_var_prob} allows us to incorporate symmetries of the Lagrangian into the game: we can compare the extremals of two different variational principles, provided that we can compare the admissible variations up to the symmetries of the Lagrangian.
-This possibly gives a new insight into an interesting problem to study relations between the symmetries of the system and constraints (see \cite{Leon_2012}, Sec.
+\paragraph{Our results.} In Section~\ref{sec:var_calc} we present the philosophy of Tulczyjew's variational principles \cite{Tul_2004} applied to Lagrangian dynamics.
+We introduce \emph{restricted variational principles} that correspond to constrained systems and discuss the particular cases of nonholonomically and vakonomically constrained Lagrangian dynamics, proceeding in accordance with \cite{Gracia_Martin_Munos_2003}.
+Concerning the comparison problems we prove abstract Proposition~\ref{prop:constraints}, which states that \emph{restricting the variational principle} results in extending the set of extremals.
+A slight generalization in Proposition~\ref{prop:two_var_prob} allows us to incorporate symmetries of the Lagrangian into the game: we can compare the extremals of two different variational principles, provided that we can compare the admissible variations up to the symmetries of the Lagrangian.
+This possibly gives a new insight into an interesting problem to study relations between the constraints and the symmetries of the system (see \cite{Leon_2012}, Sec.
 4.4 and the references therein).